Fingolfin69/app-canton/doc/SPLIT_TRANSACTION.md

     }
 ```

-### Reference Patch
+### Device proto file

-As a more formal description of these modifications, a patch is also provided and can be found [HERE](../proto/split_nodes.patch).
+As a more formal description of these modifications, a device proto file is also provided and can be found [HERE](../proto/device.proto).

 ## Sending Order